What’s in this article for you?

 Trello is really getting closer and closer to my heart, and on recent iPhone XS Max, it was beyond amazing to utilize the app, because of the increased screen size.

-Trello is a game changer for teams, and it has become my go-to management tool for my team.
-I am going from an idea to delegation in a matter of seconds.
+Trello is a game-changer for teams, and it has become my go-to management tool for my team.
+I am going from an idea to the delegation in a matter of seconds.

 Getting multiple people on the same platform is quite a challenge, but when they are there, it creates astonishing time savings, that otherwise wouldn’t be possible.

 I’ve talked about Evernote dozens of times, and I always get caught up with it.
 I think that it’s statement enough that I wrote this article on Evernote, and that I still keep on using this app 9 years later since I’ve first registered.

 I’ve written dozens of times about it, and I really suggest you check it out.
 There are a few reasons why I suggest it, and the biggest one being the power of its search.
 It’s handling audio, text, images as well as files.

 Yet One more of top of the line default applications.
 The main advantage is the native environment.
 Based on my experience Apple apps have more reliable notifications than any other app, and a number of people using them are creating a network effect.
 The majority of my clients and people I am working with are on iMessage on all of their devices.